Mohyoo/Gemini-Py-CLI/README.md

 + <span style="color:orange; font-weight:bold;">In development, help is highly appreciated!</span><br>

 ---
-<span style="color:cyan">For people who don't know Python, it's just a small command-line program.
+<span style="color:cyan"><b><i>Reminder:</i></b><br>For people who don't know Python, it's just a small command-line program.
 After installing it, you only run 2 commands, one to install dependencies (which took me 3 min with my 80kb/s internet), then the main command which is instant.</span>

 ----